Your IT is as strong as its weakest asset

 It is full of practical, real life scenarios with demonstrations, screenshots, interaction and donuts!
 This course is meant to open your eyes on how easy it is to fall prey to Cyber Criminals.
 We will demonstrate hacker techniques and educate on the basics on how to protect yourself without jumping into any advanced topics.

-- 2 hours on-site presentation
+- 2 hours on-site presentation (or web conferencing)

 - Focus group of up to 15 individuals per sessions